New Zealand, situated in the southwestern Pacific Ocean, plays a noteworthy role in global financial markets, especially in the Asia-Pacific region.

-Forex trading in New Zealand is completely legal so you have nothing to worry about there.
+Forex trading in New Zealand is completely legal.
 The only thing that must happen is from the broker side and that is, if they want to offer financial services in New Zealand, they must be authorized to do so by the FMA (Financial Markets Authority).
 This is in fact to your benefit in finding a trusted forex broker.

 How to trade forex in New Zealand